matplotlib/matplotlib/doc/api/toolkits/mplot3d/view_angles.rst

 Alternatively, create a file ``matplotlibrc``, with contents::

-    axes3d.mouserotationstyle: arcball
+    axes3d.mouserotationstyle: trackball

-(or any of the other styles, instead of ``arcball``), and then run any of the :ref:`mplot3d-examples-index` examples.
+(or any of the other styles, instead of ``trackball``), and then run any of the :ref:`mplot3d-examples-index` examples.

 The size of the virtual trackball, sphere, or arcball can be adjusted